TORCH-Corp/TORCH-Glare/README.md

       <Button />
     </div>
   );
-}
+};

 export default App;
 ```

 ## Contributing

-We welcome contributions to enhance the library!
-To contribute, please follow these steps:
+We welcome contributions to improve the library!
+Follow these steps to contribute:

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
-- Make your changes and commit them with a clear message.
+3. Implement your changes and commit them with a clear message.
-- Push your changes to your forked repository.
+4. Push your changes to your forked repository.
-- Open a pull request to the main repository.
+5. Open a pull request to the main repository.

-## Guidelines
+### Contribution Guidelines

-- Ensure your code follows the existing style and conventions.
+- Follow the existing code style and conventions.
-- Update the documentation if necessary.
+- Update documentation if necessary.

-# License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.